 - Book 3 – First Sirius Black break-in

-Interestingly enough, Book Five does not include Halloween.
+Interestingly enough, Book 5 does not include Halloween.
 If it did though, it would have taken place on page 401.
-But around that time was the first official meeting of the D.A., as well as the first Quidditch match.
+But around that time was the first official meeting of Dumbledore’s Army as well as the first Quidditch match.

-Who knows if Halloween will reappear as a prominent Book Six holiday?
+Who knows if Halloween will reappear as a prominent Book 6 holiday?
 Just watch the months.
 If it happens on Halloween, it’s huge.

 10. Competitions Galore

 After Halloween, we have our first Quidditch match, which is invariably Gryffindor versus Slytherin.
-The only exception is Book Four where we have the Tri-Wizard Tournament’s first task.
+The only exception is Book 4, where we have the first task of the Triwizard Tournament.

-Look for school rivalry to ensue and for Harry to be at conflict with himself as well as his friends as he negotiates his studies with the necessity to prepare of the upcoming competition.
-What will be interesting with Book Six is seeing whether or not Harry will be able to or even want to play Quidditch again.
+Look for school rivalry to ensue and for Harry to be in conflict with himself as well as his friends as he negotiates his studies with the necessity to prepare for the upcoming competition.
+What will be interesting with Book 6 is seeing whether or not Harry will be able to or even want to play Quidditch again.

 Christmas always brings with it a Weasley sweater and an important piece of information discovered.
-With the exception of Book Five, Harry invariably spends Christmas at Hogwarts.
+With the exception of Book 6, Harry invariably spends Christmas at Hogwarts.

-- In Book One, we get the invisibility cloak and the discovery of the Mirror of Erised.
+- In Book 1, we get the Invisibility Cloak and the discovery of the Mirror of Erised.

-- In Book Two, the trio uses Polyjuice Potion and discovers some fascinating info about the Chamber of Secrets and Draco Malfoy.
+- In Book 2, the trio uses Polyjuice Potion and discovers some fascinating info about the Chamber of Secrets and Draco Malfoy.

-- In Book Three, Harry gets the Marauders Map and discovers that Sirius Black “betrayed” his parents to Voldemort and is his godfather.
+- In Book 3, Harry gets the Marauder’s Map and discovers that Sirius Black “betrayed” his parents to Voldemort and is his godfather.

-- In Book Five, we learn that a snake attacked Arthur Weasley that Harry was possessing as Voldemort, and that Harry must now learn Occlumency.
+- In Book 5, we learn that a snake that Harry was possessing as Voldemort attacked Arthur Weasley and that Harry must now learn Occlumency.